How to get from Split to Hvar

 Car ferries to Hvar dock only at Stari Grad Ferry Port.
 This is where you need to get to when travelling from Split to Hvar by car.

-The ticket for the ferry route from Split to Stari Grad costs 60 KN (€8.00) per adult and 345 KN (€46.00) for a small car.
-This rate applies to a car less than 5m in length.
-For more vehicle prices, we recommend that you check the Jadrolinija website.
+The ticket for the ferry route from Split to Stari Grad costs €9.50 ($11) per adult, plus €48 ($56) for a small car less than 5m in length.
+For more vehicle prices, we recommend visiting the Jadrolinija website.

-Step 2.1: Stari Grad to Hvar Town by Car
+Step 2: Stari Grad to Hvar Town by Car

-For foot passengers: Stari Grad to Hvar town by Taxi or Bus
+For foot passengers: Stari Grad to Hvar Town by Taxi or Bus

 Are you taking this ferry not because you are travelling by car, but because the direct Split to Hvar ferry was fully booked?
-In that case, you can also travel from Stari Grad Port to Hvar town by taxi.
+In that case, you can also travel from Stari Grad Port to Hvar Town by taxi.

-Taxi rates start from 270 KN (€36.00) for the 30-minute ride.
+Taxi rates start from €40 ($46.50) for the 30-minute ride.
 As with most tourist destinations, please be aware that taxi drivers on Hvar Island will try to charge higher prices.
-Make sure to negotiate a fixed price first before getting onboard.
+Negotiate a fixed price first before getting on board.

-If you’re not in a hurry, you can also take a bus to Hvar Town for 27 KN (€3.60).
-The bus ride takes just around 30 minutes, but departures aren’t as frequent.
-Bus trips have a 1-hour interval in the morning and 2 to 3-hour intervals in the afternoon and evening.
+If you’re not in a hurry, you can also take a bus from Stari Grad Bus Terminal to Hvar Town for €5 ($5.80).
+The bus ride takes around 30 minutes, but it can sometimes run longer if the driver makes too many stops.
+Also note that departures aren’t as frequent.

 Split to Hvar by Ferry via Jelsa